SERG-Delft/delftswa/suggested-reading.md

 1. Martin Fowler.
 Who needs an architect?
 IEEE Software, 2003 ([pdf](https://martinfowler.com/ieeeSoftware/whoNeedsArchitect.pdf)). _Reflections on what architecture is and what an architect does in just 2.5 page._

+### Technical Debt

+1. Sunny Beatteay.
+[From 15,000 database connections to under 100: DigitalOcean's tale of tech debt](https://www.digitalocean.com/blog/from-15-000-database-connections-to-under-100-digitaloceans-tale-of-tech-debt).
+Digital Ocean engineering blog, January 2020. _Wonderful story about Digital Ocean's step by step replacement of a critical legacy table that served as a queue by a proper event-driven architecture._

 [aosabook]: http://aosabook.org/en/index.html
 [lsa]: http://www.leansoftwarearchitecture.com/